Prize winning photo from a volcanic eruption, superb. |

 Comparison to NOAA’s announcement today:

-Using the NOAA USCRN data, the USA Average Temperature for July 2012 is: 75.5°F
+Using the old network, NOAA says the USA Average Temperature for July 2012 is: 77.6°FUsing the NOAA USCRN data, the USA Average Temperature for July 2012 is: 75.5°F

 The difference between the old problematic network and new USCRN is 2.1°F cooler.